-- We will continue to purchase deals we feel offer above-market yields based on the underlying credit fundamentals of the projects or municipalities.
+- We will continue purchasing deals we feel offer above-market yields based on the underlying credit fundamentals of the projects or municipalities.

-- We continue to favor revenue bonds over tax-backed debt.
-Revenue bonds, in our view, provide diversification from the general tax issues, which affect states and local governments and offer more attractive yields for our investors.
+- We continue to favor revenue bonds over tax-backed debt as revenue bonds, in our view, provide diversification from the general tax issues which affect states and local governments and offer more attractive yields for our investors.

-- We believe investors will continue to search for tax-exempt yield due to higher tax rates which should benefit the municipal market.
-In our view, patient investors may be rewarded over the long haul.
+- We believe investors will continue to search for tax-exempt yield due to higher tax rates, which should benefit the municipal market.
+In our view, patient investors should be rewarded over the long haul.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.